 Consider having a fun activity at your table that might bring attention.
 If possible and if room permits, offer 5-10 minute “preview” classes to show what a Zumba or BootCamp class might look like.
 Bring resistance bands and show attendees a few simple exercises they could do.

 If you use social media, post information about these events as well.
-Current members might also stop by and bring friends or family (which are potential new members) along with them.
+Current members might also stop by and bring friends or family (who are potential new members) along with them.

 #9 – Know Your Competition